ANCHORS

 Finding it difficult to speak or find words to describe what happened or what we are feeling could be an indication of preverbal trauma.

-Something else that is good to know, is that our anchors can also be the emotions, beliefs, and experiences of other people
+Something else that is good to know, is that our anchors can also be the emotions, beliefs, and experiences belonging to other people

 that we picked up or inherited.

-The emotional state of the mother and those around her, are felt by the unborn child.
+The emotional state of the mother and those around her, are felt by the unborn child in the womb.

-Collective or Cultural trauma can affect us, too, whether we directly experienced it or not.
+- Collective or Cultural trauma can affect us whether we directly experienced it or not.